sonixse/Road-Signs-Ontology/README.md

-# Road Signs Knowledge Representation Project - Quick Guide
+# Road Signs Knowledge Representation Project

 This repository contains the complete deliverables for the Road Signs Ontology project, integrating the Vienna Convention, the Mapillary dataset (MTSD), and advanced probabilistic reasoning.